 The GWP of cellulose is the lowest of commonly used insulation.
 Except for the fire retardent chemicals, cellulose has been recycled paper and cardboard.
 Newsprint was a major component in cellulose, but everyone knows there is not as much newsprint as there used to be.
 Unused or new paper has been used to make some cellulose, which increases GWP.
 Lifespan of cellulose is pretty long, but how long depends on the environment it is in.

 Polyurethane foam is a closed cell foam.
-Polyurethane is a petroleum product using urethane , resin and different blowing agents.
+Polyurethane is a petroleum product using urethane, resin and different blowing agents.
 When sprayed into a cavity the foam expands, filling the cavity to a desired depth.
 The foam adheres to most building products and hardens which adds a small degree of structural strength to the cavity.
-It does not require a vapor retarder and acts as an air barrier.
+It does not require a vapor retarder if thick enough and acts as an air barrier.
 Low conductivity blowing gas is normally used as a blowing agent to make the foam expand.
 The downside to this is the gas is normally a CFC or HCFC gas, although companys are working hard to change this.
 These gases bleed off and as they do it lowers the R value and can be an air quality issue.
-The foam usually stabilizes at R-6 or R-7 per inch.
+There should be an R-value warranty from the installer.
+Find out what this is and for how long a period it is warranteed for.
+Some rigid foam products are warranteed for 80 to 90% of their stated R-value.
+This can be a significant difference from when first installed.
 Check with your installer to verify what the cured R-value will be.
 Closed cell foam does not support mold or insects or rodents.
 It is not recyclable.
 Polyurethane foam is like other foams in that it is not easy to get to burn but when it does it gives off thick black smoke and various toxic gases.

 Installation of polyurethane foam is done by licensed installers.
 There are differences in the manufacturers ingredients and other variables in the application.
 No one else should be in the area when spraying foam and the installers have to wear respirators and protective clothing to keep the foam off.
 The area should also be vented to remove gasses.
 OSHA and NIOSH have lately done studies showing significant asthma hazards from the isocyanate used in polyurethane.
 Up to 30% of workers in production plants that use polyurethane have isocyanate-induced asthma.
 This can be transmitted by breathing or direct contact.
 Some people are sensitive to the foam gasses and can't have it in their home.
 Unfortunately, the only way to find out is to go or live in a foamed home.
 Once the foam has expanded and hardened it can be cut easily if need be.
 The foam is then left to gas off for a period of time.
 Polyurethane foam is usually installed to a depth of about 3 inches, about R-18 to R-21, in a cavity mainly because it is expensive to fill a deep cavity.
 This 3 inch depth can be hard to achieve without overfilling the cavity which could affect cost.